mghazian/win-time-changer/readme.md

 #### Example

 ```
-tc.exe save birthday "1986-10-04 00:00:00.000"
+> tc.exe save birthday "1986-10-04 00:00:00.000"
-:: a file named 'birthday.tc' should be created
+:: a file named 'birthday.tc' would be created

-tc.exe load birthday.tc
+> tc.exe load birthday.tc
 ```

 ### `restore`

 Restores the system time before using the command, assuming no other way of changing system's time is used until the command is called.
-The system time will be restored as if the command is not used in the first place.
+The system time will be restored as if the time is never changed in the first place.

 #### Command Format